 - Fordham University's Faculty Technology Services gives information on training and resources available to faculty.

-- The 8th annual Conference on Empirical Legal Studies will take place on October 25-26th at Penn Law School.
-Registration is available here and is open until October 11, 2013.
+- The 9th Annual Conference on Empirical Legal Studies will take place on November 7 & 8th, 2014, at Berkeley Law School.
+Paper submission deadline is July 22nd, 2014.

 - The papers presented at the 2010 Conference on Empirical Legal Studies, held at Yale Law School, are available here at SSRN.